impactcentre/ocrevalUAtion/README.md

 OCR evaluation

-This set of classes provides basic suport to perform the comparison of two text files: a reference file (a ground-truth document, usually in PAGE XML format) and a the output from an OCR engine (a text file).
+This set of classes provides basic support to perform the comparison of two text files: a reference file (a ground-truth document, usually in PAGE XML format) and a the output from an OCR engine (a text file).

-The classes defined are lsited below:
+The classes defined are listed below:

 xml.XMLDocument

-This auxiliary class supports the opening and writing of XML files as well as a numbeer of basic additions of content to the XML file.
+This auxiliary class supports the opening and writing of XML files as well as a number of basic additions of content to the XML file.

 xml.XML2Text